University of Charleston

 Questions should be directed to David Ramsburg, Director of Innovation, x4757, email@example.com.

-Two projects were undertaken in 2020-21.
-The status of the projects is described below.
+One project was undertaken in 2021-22.
+The status of the project is described below: